New multivariate tests for assessing covariate balance in matched observational studies: Power assessment

 \section{Power assessment}

-We now evaluate the power of the proposed tests, CrossNN and CrossMST, in comparison to three existing tests: Hotelling's $T^2$ test, the test proposed in \cite{hansen2008covariate}, and the crossmatch test proposed in \cite{rosenbaum2005exact}.
+We now evaluate the power of the proposed tests, CrossNN and CrossMST, in comparison to three existing tests: Hotelling's $T^2$ test, the method of combined differences proposed in \cite{hansen2008covariate}, and the crossmatch test proposed in \cite{rosenbaum2005exact}.
 We follow a similar simulation setting to that in \cite{franklin2014metrics}.

 The detailed setup is as follows: There are 6 observed covariates that are independent standard normal distributed ($X_1, X_2, X_3, X_4, X_5, X_6$).
 The exposure/treatment, $T$, depends on these 6 covariates as well as the second order of four of them ($X_7=X_1^2, X_8=X_2^2, X_9=X_3^2, X_{10}=X_4^2$).
 In particular, $T$ was simulated as a binary variable via the logistic model logit\{P($T_i=1$)\}$=\alpha_0 + \balpha \bX_i$, where $\bX_i$ is the covariate vector (including all 10 covariates) for subject $i$ and $\balpha=(\alpha_1,\dots,\alpha_{10})$.
 The parameters in $\balpha$ define the log-odds ratios between covariates and exposure in the pre-matched dataset, and higher absolute values generally indicate more imbalance.
 We generated 1,000 subjects and determined whether each of them is exposed or not.
 Then, we matched control subjects ($T=0$) to exposed subjects ($T=1$) through their propensity scores on $X_1,\dots,X_6$, the main effects of the covariates.